marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/nios-ii-function-attributes.rst

   .. index:: target function attribute

-  As discussed in Common Function Attributes, this attribute allows specification of target-specific compilation options.
+  As discussed in :ref:`common-function-attributes`, this attribute allows specification of target-specific compilation options.

   When compiling for Nios II, the following options are allowed: